rishabh7g/task-management/README.md

 -   **Tailwind CSS**: We advise against using external CSS files.
 Instead, use Tailwind CSS for styling to maintain consistency and utility-first CSS principles.
 -   **Clean Code**: All code should be written in a clean, concise, and descriptive format.
 Follow best practices for readability and maintainability.
 -   **Accessibility (a11y)**: All code is written based on accessibility principles to ensure the application is usable by everyone, including those with disabilities.
+-   **Responsive Design**: The application should be responsive and work on all devices, including desktops, tablets, and mobile phones.
+-   **User Authentication**: The application should have user authentication features, including login, registration, and password reset.
+-   **UI Component Library**: Use Storybook to develop and showcase UI components in isolation.
+-   **API Documentation**: Use Swagger UI to provide interactive documentation for all available API endpoints.
+-   **Testing**: Write unit tests using Jest and E2E tests using Cypress to ensure the application is bug-free and works as expected.